jackiegriffin/RNA-seq_metastatic_breast/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 EDGER
--	Analyze no replicate data; primary and matched metastatic tumors. o	Input coefficient of variation extrapolated from similar data to get dispersion estimates and subsequent FC values to estimate DE expression between primary tumor and matched metastasis with single replicate data.
+-	Analyze no replicate data; primary and matched metastatic tumors.
+  - coefficient of variation extrapolated from similar data to get dispersion estimates and subsequent FC values to estimate DE expression between primary tumor and matched metastasis with single replicate data.

-o	Three biological replicates are available for estrogen deprived ZR75-1 primary and matched brain metastasis treatment group – use coefficient of variation from this analysis and apply for matched primary and metastatic tumors for other treatment groups where only 1 biological replicate is available (I.e., Estrogen deprived, MCF-7 primary and matched bone metastasis).
+  - Three biological replicates are available for estrogen deprived ZR75-1 primary and matched brain metastasis treatment group – use coefficient of variation from this analysis and apply for matched primary and metastatic tumors for other treatment groups where only 1 biological replicate is available (I.e., Estrogen deprived, MCF-7 primary and matched bone metastasis).

 ------------------------------------------------------------------------------------------------------------------------------------------

 STAR
-call HUMAN GENOME (hg38.fa): $$-- sjdbGTFfile human.gtf$$
+call HUMAN GENOME (hg38.fa): -- sjdbGTFfile human.gtf
-call MOUSE GENOME: $$--sjdbGTFfile /mnt/c/Users/Jgriffin/Desktop/gencode.vM24.annotation.gtf$$
+call MOUSE GENOME: --sjdbGTFfile /mnt/c/Users/Jgriffin/Desktop/gencode.vM24.annotation.gtf
 ------------------------------------------------------------------------------------------------------------------------------------------
 XenoFilteR
 5. Sequence reads that only map to a single reference genome are classified to that specific organism.